 Statement by Former First Lady Laura Bush:

 Major Themes and Audiences reached: Audiences include the general public and an expanded audience from CCHS’s usual visitors to include those artistically inclined, school students, and cultural tourists.
-For the first time ever, visitor will have the opportunity to see these important figures in the pre-photography era.
+For the first time ever, visitors will have the opportunity to see these important figures in the pre-photography era.
 Additionally, Adrian Martinez has a national following that will bring other new audiences to CCHS.
 Educational modules and gallery talks will reach students young and old.

 Major exhibition components: Paintings, objects, manuscripts, will be introduced to audiences in an immersive experience, relate to themes of this seminal time period, including botany and agriculture, Native Americans, social and economic relations, and the American Revolution.